-The FTAR involves subjects that are unable to present the requested biometric (e.g. missing fingers, bandage covering biometric), while the FTQR rate concerns subjects that are unable to generate a template of sufficient quality (e.g. shallow or disrupted finger patterns).
+The FTAR involves subjects that are unable to present the requested biometric (e.g. missing fingers, bandage covering biometric).
+Advanced biometric equipment tests for template quality during enrolment and rejects low quality readings so that the FTQR rate concerns subjects that are unable to generate a template of sufficient quality (e.g. shallow or disrupted finger patterns).
 It is noted that a low FTQR does not necessarily imply a high quality biometric system.
-A biometric system may enrol every subject, to yield high error rates in the verification stage.
+A biometric system may enrol every subject, to subsequently yield high error rates in the verification stage.
 On the other hand, a high FTQR system may reject the enrolment of relatively many subjects, to later yield low error rates for the qualified subject group.